ntung/toy-robot-simulator-in-java/README.md

 2. Open the project in any favourite IDE.
 3. Make sure that the version of JDK no less than 11.

+**Test Coverage Report**: It was uploaded alongside the project in `src/test/report/html-test-coverage`.

 The top package is `com.cellularorigins`.
 The main class is named `Main.java` where the toy robot simulator is created.
 Two classes for creating Toy Robot locate in `com.cellularorigins.production` where we can add more methods.